dotnet/AspNetCore.Docs/aspnet/security/data-protection/implementation/key-encryption-at-rest.rst

      configure.ProtectKeysWithDpapiNG();
    });

 In this scenario, the AD domain controller is responsible for distributing the encryption keys used by the DPAPI-NG operations.
-The target user will be able to decipher the encrypted payload from any domain-joined machine (provided that the process is running under his identity).
+The target user will be able to decipher the encrypted payload from any domain-joined machine (provided that the process is running under their identity).

 Certificate-based encryption with Windows DPAPI-NG
 --------------------------------------------------